Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • hypertension, chronic heart failure, thrombosis;

-• nausea, vomiting, gastric ulcer (duodenal ulcer), pancreatitis, impaired appetite (both improvement and deterioration);
+• nausea, vomiting, peptic ulcer stomach ( duodenum), pancreatitis, loss of appetite (both improvement and deterioration);

-• decreased function of the adrenal cortex, diabetes mellitus, menstrual irregularities, growth retardation (in childhood);
+• decreased function of the adrenal cortex, diabetes, menstrual disorders, growth retardation (in childhood);

 • acne disease.

-“Okay,” the reader will ask.
-"Why are you describing all these terrible side effects?"
-Only so that a person who is going to treat allergies with the help of the same Diprospan thinks about the consequences of such a "treatment".
+“Good,” the reader will ask.
+“Why are you describing all these terrible side effects?”
+Just so that a person who is going to treat allergies with the same Diprospan thinks about the consequences of such a “treatment”.
 Although this should be discussed in more detail.

-The active substance of Disprospan ampoules, which are often used to relieve manifestations of allergies, including without a doctor's prescription, is the classic glucocorticosteroid betamethasone.
+The active substance of Disprospan ampoules, which are often used to relieve allergy symptoms, including without a doctor's prescription, is a classic glucocorticosteroid betamethasone.

-It exhibits a powerful and fast anti-allergic, anti-inflammatory and antipruritic effect, really in a short time relieving the condition of allergies of various origins.
+It exhibits a powerful and rapid anti-allergic, anti-inflammatory and antipruritic effect, indeed in a short time alleviating the condition with allergies of various origins.
 What happens next?

 The further scenario largely depends on the severity of the allergic reaction.
 The fact is that the effects of Diprospan cannot be called long-term.
-They can last for several days, after which their severity weakens and finally fades away.
-A person who has already experienced a significant relief of allergy symptoms naturally tries to continue the "treatment" with another ampoule of Diprospan.
-He does not know or does not think that the likelihood and severity of side effects of glucocorticosteroids depends on their dose and frequency of use, and, therefore, the more often Diprospan or its analogs are administered to correct the manifestations of allergies, the higher the risk of experiencing the full force of its side effects. actions.
+They can last for several days, after which their severity weakens and finally disappears.
+A person who has already managed to feel a significant relief of allergy symptoms naturally tries to continue the “treatment” with another Diprospan ampoule.
+He does not know or does not think about the fact that the likelihood and severity of side effects of glucocorticosteroids depend on their dose and frequency of use, and, therefore, the more often Diprospan or its analogues are administered to correct allergy manifestations, the higher the risk of experiencing the full force of its side effects. actions.

-There is another extremely negative side of the use of glucocorticosteroids for internal use for seasonal allergies, which most patients have no idea about - a gradual decrease in the effect of classic antiallergic pills or sprays.
-Applying Diprospan, especially from year to year, regularly during the manifestation of allergies, the patient literally leaves no alternative for himself: against the background of a strong, powerful effect manifested by an injectable glucocorticosteroid, the effectiveness of antihistamine tablets and, moreover, stabilizers of mast cell membranes, decreases catastrophically.
-The same picture persists after the end of the steroid action.
+There is another extremely negative side of the use of glucocorticosteroids for internal use in seasonal allergies, which most patients have no idea about - a gradual decrease in the effect of classic antiallergic tablets or sprays.
+Applying Diprospan, especially from year to year, regularly during the manifestation of allergies, the patient literally leaves no alternative for himself: against the background of a strong, powerful effect shown by an injectable glucocorticosteroid, the effectiveness of antihistamine tablets and, moreover, mast cell membrane stabilizers, decreases catastrophically.
+The same picture persists after the end of the action of steroids.

-Thus, a patient who uses Diprospan or its analogs to relieve allergy symptoms practically dooms himself to constant hormone therapy with all its side effects.
+Thus, a patient who uses Diprospan or its analogues to alleviate allergy symptoms practically dooms himself to constant hormone therapy with all its side effects.

 That is why doctors are categorical: self-medication with injectable steroids is dangerous.
-"Passion" with drugs of this series is fraught not only with resistance to therapy with safe drugs, but also with the need to constantly increase the dose of hormones to achieve an adequate effect.
+"Passion" for drugs of this series is fraught not only with resistance to therapy with safe drugs, but also with the need for a constant increase in the dose of hormones to achieve an adequate effect.
 However, in some cases, treatment with corticosteroids is still necessary.

-First of all, tablets or injections of Dexamethasone (less often, Prednisolone or other glucocorticosteroids) are used to relieve an acute allergic reaction.
-So, with anaphylactic shock or Quincke's edema, it is advisable to inject the hormone intravenously, in less urgent cases - intramuscularly or orally.
-In this case, the doses of the drug can be high, approaching the highest daily intake or even exceeding it.
-This tactic justifies itself with a single use of drugs, one or two times, which, as a rule, is sufficient to obtain the desired effect.
-You should not be afraid of the notorious side effects in such cases, because they begin to manifest themselves in full force only against the background of course or regular administration.
+First of all, tablets or injections of Dexamethasone (less often, Prednisolone or other glucocorticosteroids) are used to stop an acute allergic reaction.
+Yes, at anaphylactic shock or Quincke's edema, it is advisable to administer the hormone intravenously, in less urgent cases - intramuscularly or orally.
+In this case, the doses of the drug can be high, approaching the highest daily or even exceeding it.
+Such a tactic justifies itself with a single use of drugs, one or two times, which, as a rule, is sufficient to obtain the desired effect.
+In such cases, you should not be afraid of the notorious side effects, because they begin to manifest themselves in full force only against the background of a course or regular administration.

 There is another important indication for the use of hormones in tablets or injections as drugs for the treatment of allergies.
-These are severe stages or types of the disease, for example, bronchial asthma in the acute stage, a severe degree of allergy that does not respond to standard therapy.
+This severe stages or types of disease, for example, bronchial asthma in the acute stage, severe allergies that are not amenable to standard therapy.

-Hormone therapy for allergic diseases can only be prescribed by a doctor who is able to assess both the benefits and risks of treatment.
-He carefully calculates the dose, monitors the patient's condition, side effects.
-Only under the watchful supervision of a physician, corticosteroid therapy will bring real results and not harm the patient.
-Self-medication with hormones for oral administration or injections is categorically unacceptable!
+Hormone therapy for allergic diseases can only be prescribed by a doctor who is able to evaluate both the benefits and risks of treatment.
+He carefully calculates the dose, controls the patient's condition, side effects.
+Only under the vigilant supervision of a doctor, corticosteroid therapy will bring real results and will not harm the patient.
+Self-medication with hormones for oral administration or injection is strictly unacceptable!

 When should you not be afraid of hormones?

-As dangerous as glucocorticosteroids can be for systemic use, steroids intended for administration into the nasal cavity are just as innocent.
-Their field of activity is limited exclusively to the mucous membrane of the nasal cavity, where, in fact, they must work in the case of allergic rhinitis.
+As dangerous as glucocorticosteroids can be for systemic use, steroids intended for injection into the nasal cavity are just as innocent drugs.
+Their field of activity is limited exclusively to the mucous membrane of the nasal cavity, where they, in fact, should work in the case of allergic rhinitis.

 “However, some of the medicine can be accidentally swallowed!” - the meticulous reader will say.
 Yes, this possibility is not excluded.
 But in the gastrointestinal tract, the absorption of intranasal steroids (absorption) is minimal.
 Most of the hormones are completely "neutralized" when passing through the liver.

-Providing anti-inflammatory and powerful anti-allergic action, corticosteroids for nasal use in a short time stop the symptoms of allergy, stopping the pathological reaction.
+Having an anti-inflammatory and powerful anti-allergic effect, nasal corticosteroids quickly stop the symptoms of allergies, stopping the pathological reaction.

-The effect of intranasal steroids is manifested 4-5 days after the start of therapy.
-The peak of the effectiveness of drugs in this group for allergies is achieved after several weeks of constant use.
+The effect of intranasal steroids appears 4-5 days after the start of therapy.
+The peak effectiveness of this group of drugs for allergies is achieved after a few weeks of continuous use.

 Today, there are only two hormonal corticosteroids on the domestic market, which are available in the form of intranasal sprays: